andey-robins/lectures/ssd/02-foundations-slides.md

 ## Authorization

-**Authorization:** You should know if the user is allowed to do what they want
+**Authorization:** You should know if a principal is allowed to do what they want

 ## Example: Role Based Access Control